MarcusMedina/TypedMath/ReadMe.md

 using MarcusMedinaPro.TypedMath.UlongExtension; //Ulong
 using MarcusMedinaPro.TypedMath.UshorttExtension; //Ushort
 ```
+Most of the functions have automatic casting from one to another, so you can work with mixed doubles and floats and ints if you want.

 ## Examples
 Here is the list of functions available for most of the types.
 In this example I'm using *double*